companieshouse/psc-filing-web/README.md

 - In the event of errors, the handler will populate the view object (`this.viewData.errors`) with the errors thrown.
 For validation errors, the entire error stack will be added in this field, however, in the event of non-validation errors, this field will be populated with a generic error message.

 - The view partial for errors (`./src/views/partials/error_summary.njk`) is included in every page and will only display any errors that occurred during processing at the top of the page.
-Have a look at the `/company/create` screen for an example.

 - Additionally, the generic error partial (`./src/views/partials/error.njk`) can be used to display an unknown error on a separate page without any additional page content.